JaymeeLim/JaymeeLim/README.md

-## Hi there 👋 I'm a Year 3 Computer Science student at SIM–University of London (UOL).
+## Hi there 👋 Welcome to my Profile!
+👨‍💻 I'm a third-year Computer Science student at SIM–University of London.
 🚀 Currently working on a multi-modal bird identification system for my final year project.